Split-cycle engine: History

 Another split-cycle design, using an external combustion chamber, is the Zajac engine.

-New Zealand scam - Rick Mayne's Split Cell engine
+New Zealand scam – Rick Mayne's Split-Cycle engine

-In 2009 investigative journalist Gerard Ryle reported a scam by New Zealander Rick Mayne that lost investors 100Ms of NZ dollars.
+In 2009 investigative journalist Gerard Ryle reported a scam by New Zealander Rick Mayne that lost investors hundreds of millions of NZ dollars.
 Rick Mayne claimed success with a Split Cycle engine that used a multitude of small cylinders arranged in a radial arrangement with pistons operated by a Geneva mechanism.
-This scam engine was never successfully run in a meaningful demonstration, but significant capital was raised from unsuspecting investors and lost, through a share plan.
+This scam engine was never successfully run in a meaningful demonstration, but significant capital was raised from unsuspecting investors through a share plan, and then lost.

-Ryle reported on the Rick Mayne scam, along with other scams involving fuel saving, in his book Firepower; and on ABC radio in 2009:
+Ryle reported on the Rick Mayne scam, along with other scams involving fuel saving, in his book Firepower, and also on ABC radio in 2009: